cloudbank-project/burnop/aws-ec2-start-stop.md

 ## Creating an email notification

-- Create an SNS topic (not `.fifo`) that is reflected in the environment variable
+- Create an SNS topic (not `.fifo`)
+    - It's **Name** is the same as the `sns_topic` environment variable
-    - Add subscribers, e.g. choosing email and giving email addresses.
-Recipient must confirm.
+    - Add subscribers to the topic: Choose email and provide email addresses.
+Recipients must confirm.
-- Make sure the Lambda function's **Role** include the policy **AmazonSNSFullAccess** as noted above
+- Make sure the Lambda function's **Role** includes the policy **AmazonSNSFullAccess** as noted above
-- The code below has one additional environment variable (`account_number`, a 12-digit number (no hyphens))
+- The code below uses the environment variable `account_number`.
+This is the 12-digit AWS account number (no hyphens).
-- The code below includes five additional lines that take care of sending the message via email
+- The code below is as above with the SNS email notification added
+    - This requries five additional lines of code